 A normal pregnancy lasts about 40 weeks.
-Babies born before 37 weeks of pregnancy are called “preterm” or “premature.”
+Babies born before 37 weeks of pregnancy are called preterm or premature.
 Babies born before 28 weeks of pregnancy are considered extremely preterm.
-The earlier a baby is born, the less likely he or she is to survive.
+The earlier a baby is born, the less likely the baby is to survive.
 Those who do survive often have serious, sometimes long-term, health problems and disabilities.

 Gestational age is the “age” of the pregnancy.
 It often is counted in weeks and days.
 For example, “24 and 2/7 weeks of pregnancy” refers to 24 weeks and 2 days of pregnancy.

-You and your health care team will work together to form a plan about the care you and your baby will receive.
+You and your health care team should work together to form a plan about the care you and your baby will receive.
 This involves weighing the risks and benefits of the available treatment options for both you and your baby.
-Your personal beliefs and values and what your wishes are for your baby also are important in forming the care plan.
+You should also think about your personal beliefs and values and what your wishes are for your baby.

 It is important to remember that this care plan may change as circumstances change.
-For instance, care plans may be adjusted after the baby is born when more information is known about the baby’s condition.
-Care decisions also may change depending on how the baby responds to treatment.
+For example, care plans may be adjusted after the baby is born when more information is known about the baby’s condition.
+Care decisions may also change depending on how the baby responds to treatment.